JereMyllyla/projects/python_to_do/README.md

    - To mark a task as done or undone: type 'done' and provide the task number
    - To remove a task: type 'remove' and provide the task number
    - To delete all tasks: type 'DELETE' and confirm
-   - To exit: type 'exit'
+   - To exit: type 'exit' and press 'Enter'

 ## File Management: